Section 37 Report

 - Whether the local authority should take any other action with respect to the child.

-As soon as the request for a section 37 report is obtained by the social worker the legal department should be informed of:
+As soon as the request for a section 37 report is obtained by the social worker, the legal department or the responsible person within the team should be informed of:

 - The name of the child or children and their dates of birth